Office of the Assistant Secretary for Housing—Federal Housing Commissioner, HUD.

 2. Historical Claim Rates

 Table 5 focuses on the insurance claim-payment experience of FHA, comparing home purchase loans by source of downpayment funds and by year of insurance cohort.
 Claims generally are paid by FHA to lenders after a lender acquires title to a property, generally through a foreclosure process.
 The metric used in the left-hand panel of Table 5 is the to-date claim rate, which measures the number of insurance claims paid as a percentage of all loans insured by FHA, as of a given date.
-The date used here is February 29, 2008.
+The date used here Start Printed Page 33947is February 29, 2008.
 Insurance cohorts that are older will have had more time for borrowers whose defaults result in foreclosure and an FHA insurance claim.
 Consequently, to-date claim rates for the FY 2000 and FY 2001 insurance cohorts are greater than those for more recent insurance cohorts.